-These losses and out-of-pocket expenses are known as damages.
-With a personal injury claim against an at-fault party, you can fight to earn compensation that covers your losses.
-When personal injuries arise in New Hyde Park, you can turn to a New Hyde Park personal injury lawyer from the Law Office of Cohen & Jaffe, LLP.
+With a personal injury claim against an at-fault party, you can fight to recover compensation that covers your losses.
+When personal injuries arise in New Hyde Park, you can turn to a lawyer from the Law Office of Cohen & Jaffe, LLP.

-Possible Compensation Awards from a Personal Injury Claim
+Possible Awards You Can Seek in a Personal Injury Case

 Every personal injury claim is unique in its own regard, in New Hyde Park and beyond.
-This means there is no concrete compensation figure you can expect to receive from a claim, during either insurance negotiations or from a lawsuit filing.
+This means there is no concrete compensation figure you can expect to receive from a claim, during either from insurance negotiations or a lawsuit.

-However, some forms of compensation are common in personal injury cases.
+However, some forms of damages are common in personal injury cases.
 Below are various types of recoverable damages you may include in your case:

 - Current medical expenses